irena-flextool/flextool/docs/tutorial.md

 *west* node represents the demand in a part of the system.

 - First add an `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
 The `inflow` timeseries are given as a map-type parameter where the first column contains the names of the timesteps and the second column contains the inflow parameter value for that timestep.
 This is tedious to do by hand, so you can also copy-paste this from the init database.
 - There are no electricity generating units and the demand cannot be met by ordinary means.
 The model will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 This represents the cost of not fulfilling the demand.
 Also downward `penalty_down` is defined although the model is not using it at this stage.
 Here values of 9000 and 8000 are used respectively.
+By default the model uses the value 10 000 for these.
+Therefore, it is not mandatory to set them, but sometimes these values need to be changed, so understanding how they work is nessesary.
 - Penalties and slack variables are tools of linear optimization.
 They ensure that the problem is feasable at all timesteps even when the in-out-balance of the nodes is violated.
 If no real penalty values are known, one should just use large enough numbers, so that the system won't prefer penalty to energy production.
 In the results, you can see at which timesteps the penalties are used.
 - The parameter `has_balance` is related to this and should be set to *yes*.
 It forces the node to have a balance on inflow and outflow.
 If the demand is not fulfilled, balance is forced by the slack variable that will "create" the energy with the penalty associated with it.
 - The *west* `node` needs to have a parameter called `is_active` with value *yes*.
 This chooses the *west* `node` and all its parameters to be sent to the model.